 Until the end of the project, it is planned that two main pilot activities will take place in Greece, more specifically in the pilot area.
-Besides the CEP training that will take place in early September 2023 and mid-2024 in Evia, similar events will take place in Thessaloniki, besides the dedicated citizen engagement programs mentioned previously (sections training, workshops, etc.).
-One discussion-based exercise will be implemented in Evia (early September 2024) with the participation of volunteers and the potential of local citizens as players or observers.
-One operations-based exercise using the SILVANUS platform and modules with the participation of local citizens as players.
+Besides the CEP training that will take place in December 2023 and mid-2024 in Evia, similar events will take place in Thessaloniki, besides the dedicated citizen engagement programs mentioned previously (sections training, workshops, etc.).
+One discussion-based exercise will be implemented in Evia, specifically in Chalkida on the 31st of October with the participation of volunteers and the potential of local citizens as players and observers.
+The exercise will use the SILVANUS platform and modules with the participation of local citizens as players.
+More specifically, in the table-top exercise that will take place in October 2023, a scenario of a forest fire in North Evia will be presented in which the authorities involved (fire department, police, forest department, hospitals, etc.) will analyse the way to deal with the situation in all three phases (prevention, treatment, rehabilitation).
+Questionnaires will be given to the players to answer in order to determine how they respond.